mnot/I-D/uri-get-off-my-lawn/draft.md

 (e.g., some applications are spread across several hostnames to enable a form of partitioning or dispatch).

-Such conventions for the structure of URIs can be imposed by an implementation; for example, many Web servers use the filename extension of the last path segment to determine the media type of the response.
+Furthermore, constraints upon the structure of URIs can be imposed by an implementation; for example, many Web servers use the filename extension of the last path segment to determine the media type of the response.
 Likewise, pre-packaged applications often have highly structured URIs that can only be changed in limited ways (often, just the hostname and port they are deployed upon).

 Because the owner of the URI is choosing to use the server or the software, this can be seen as reasonable delegation of authority.
 When such conventions are mandated by standards, however, it